Solar Power Systems

 Decrease Energy Costs While Increasing Energy Independence

-A Solar Electric System provides a high quality feature that actually save home owners money. the system converts the sun’s rays into standard household current and feeds into the home’s electricity circuits, energising lights and appliances.
-It generates electricity whenever the sun is shining and the amount it produces is directly proportional to eh intensity of the sun.
+A Solar Electric System provides a high quality feature that actually save home owners money.
+The system converts the sun’s rays into standard household current and feeds into the home’s electricity circuits, energising lights and appliances.
+It generates electricity whenever the sun is shining and the amount it produces is directly proportional to the intensity of the sun.
 Systems can be connected to the utility grid.
-When it is generating less than is needed by the home, the utility provides the difference, spinning the meter forward.
-When it generates more power than the household uses, the excess electricity flows into the utility grid, spinning the electric meter backwards and building a credit against the utility bill.
-This concept is called ‘net metering’ and it is standard practice in most states.
+When it is generating less than is needed by the home, the utility provides the difference.

 Financial and Environmental Benefits

 Because of the energy and environmental benefits that solar electric systems provide, states and utilities are offering incentives to encourage homeowners to utilise solar technology.
-Currently, federal and state governments are offering various rebates making solar electric systems more affordable than ever.
+Currently, some state governments are offering rebates making solar electric systems more affordable than ever.
 Installing a grid connected solar system on your roof can cost as little as a few thousand dollars after rebates.
-Most homeowners in Australia typically choose to spend around eight to ten thousand dollars so that they can reduce their energy bill as much as possible.
+Most homeowners in Australia typically choose to install solar so that they can reduce their energy bill as much as possible.
 The more energy efficient your home is , the smaller yours system will be.